 - The U.S. Citizen parent or his or her U.S. Citizen parent has (or at the time of death had) been physically present in the United States or its outlying possessions for at least 5 years, at least two of which were after attaining the age of 14.

 - The child is under the age of 18 years.

-- The child is residing outside of the United States in the legal and physical custody of the U.S. citizen parent (or, if the citizen parent is deceased, an individual who does not object to the application).
+- The child is residing outside of the United States in the legal and physical custody of the U.S. Citizen parent (or, if the U.S. Citizen parent is deceased, an individual who does not object to the application).